dressel/ErgodicControl.jl/docs/index.rst

 =====================================================

 ErgodicControl.jl is a Julia package for performing ergodic control---that is, designing trajectories that are ergodic with respect to some spatial distribution.

-This code only generates discrete ergodic trajectories.
+Currently, two trajectory generation methods are implemented: projection-based optimization and spectral multi-scale coverage.
+The plan is to implement others, including sequential action control, HEDAC, and sampling based methods.

-As of March 02, 2017, this code is still under development.
-I just added an extension for SE(2) but still want to add variational integration.
+As of April 2018, this code is under active development and the interface may change.

 .. toctree::
    :maxdepth: 2